 Many times you will end up with multiple highly rated, similarly priced hostels available for your trip.
 Now you are forced with the difficult task of choosing.

 So what do you look for in a hostel?
-To a degree it depends on personal preference, but much of what makes a hostel great remains constant regardless of traveller.
+To a degree, it depends on personal preference, but much of what makes a hostel great remains constant regardless of traveler.
 The three most important factors?
 Location, facilities, and staff.